Skip to main content

 Interaction is key

-• Obviously, at the end, open the floor to other questions
+• Obviously, in the end, opens the floor to other questions

 The difficult part is to have your first 3-5 questions.
 Once people see your moderator does provide a lot of answers live, and that you both care, you’ll see people asking a lot more questions.